Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Reformulation Framework

-We shall now demonstrate in Theorem \ref{TH-GEN} that the linearization approach proposed above for an $M/G/K$ queueing system with variable number of servers (capacity) $K$ limited from above to 2 can be extended to any $M/G/K$ system with finite variable capacity $K$. \begin{thm} A stochastic network design model of form $\mathbf{R-BFP}$ that minimizes the average response time of a network of $M/G/K_j$ queuing systems with variable and finitely bounded number of servers $K_j$ is always MILP-representable. \end{thm} The proof of Theorem \ref{TH-GEN} is given in Appendix \ref{ATH4} and shows that the objective function and each constraint \eqref{FT2} can be linearized regardless of the value of $M$.
+} We shall now demonstrate in Theorem \ref{TH-GEN} that the linearization approach proposed above for an $M/G/K$ queueing system with variable number of servers (capacity) $K$ limited from above to 2 can be extended to any $M/G/K$ system with finite variable capacity $K$.